 - A. To accomplish this intent the Subrecipient shall fully comply with all noted regulations, requirements and conditions as set forth in this Agreement and serve low income households residing in the City of Tacoma through their Housing program.
 Housing activities will be provided in accordance with established HOME regulations 24 CFR Part 92 (Subparts A L) and guidelines to include any of the following, depending on market, demand, staffing availability and policy direction of the TCRA: - 1.
 Providing owner-occupied single family housing rehabilitation loans per unit in accordance with 24 CFR Part 92.254(a)(2); - 2.
 Providing loans to borrowers for the development of affordable rental or ownership housing.
 Development includes acquisition, rehabilitation and/or new construction; - 3.
-Utilize HOME funds for the direct acquisition and rehabilitation of both single family and multifamily projects; - Hold properties acquired by the Subrecipient and/ or otherwise rehabilitated with HOME funds for the purpose of obtaining program income as it arises from rents or future sale;
+Utilize HOME funds for the direct acquisition and rehabilitation of both single family and multifamily projects; - 4.
+Hold properties acquired by the Subrecipient and/ or otherwise rehabilitated with HOME funds for the purpose of obtaining program income as it arises from rents or future sale;

-- 5. Providing loan programs for low income, first-time homebuyers, including assistance for down payment assistance and closing costs; - Continuing to provide funding opportunities, through loans or developer subsidy, to Community Housing Development Organizations (CHDOs) for the development of affordable rental or ownership housing; - 7.
+- 5. Providing loan programs for low income, first-time homebuyers, including assistance for down payment assistance and closing costs; - 6.
+Continuing to provide funding opportunities, through loans or developer subsidy, to Community Housing Development Organizations (CHDOs) for the development of affordable rental or ownership housing; - 7.
 Reviewing and approving all loans for compliance with TCRA policies and regulations; - 8.
-HOME program loan repayments and interest (Program Income) from previous loans will be used before HOME grant funds are obligated as described in Exhibit C, Sections C through F of this Agreement; - Completing reports and providing information as required by the City to demonstrate compliance with regulations, client eligibility, goals and objectives to support the HUD 5-Year Consolidated Plan, the Annual Action Plan, the Consolidated Annual Performance and Evaluation Report (CAPER) and other reports as may be required; and - 10.
+HOME program loan repayments and interest (Program Income) from previous loans will be deposited into the Subrecipient's HOME Investment Trust Fund local account.
+Program income received in any one year from Subrecipient activities shall be accumulated and reallocated in the following year's Annual Action Plan for eligible administration and affordable housing activities to be conducted by the Subrecipient.
+HOME grant funds are obligated as described in Exhibit C, Sections C through F of this Agreement; - Completing reports and providing information as required by the City to demonstrate compliance with regulations, client eligibility, goals and objectives to support the HUD 5-Year Consolidated Plan, the Annual Action Plan, the Consolidated Annual Performance and Evaluation Report (CAPER) and other reports as may be required; and - 10.
 Servicing the portfolio of loans extended, including tracking of timely payments, maturity, maintaining insurance coverage, monitoring occupancy, current tax status, foreclosure, and title issues. - B. Clients may request services at 747 Market Street, Tacoma Washington Monday through Friday during regular business hours between 8:30 AM and 4:00 PM. - C. Significant deviation from the Scope of Work or Compensation and Financial Requirements requires written concurrence by the City as an amendment to this Agreement.
 The Subrecipient must submit their request in writing prior to making changes to this Agreement.